Start Printed Page 85579

 Ruth Brown, 202-720-8958, Ruth.Brown@usda.gov.

 Title: Generic Clearance for the Collection of Qualitative Feedback on Agency Service Delivery.

-Abstract: The proposed information collection activity provides a means to garner qualitative customer and stakeholder feedback in an efficient, timely manner, in accordance with the Administration's commitment to improving service delivery.
-By qualitative feedback we mean, information that provides useful insights on perceptions and opinions, but are not statistical surveys that yield quantitative results that can be generalized to the population.
+Abstract: The proposed information collection activity provides a means to garner qualitative customer and stakeholder feedback in an efficient, timely manner, in accordance with the Administration's commitment to improve service delivery.
+By qualitative feedback, we mean information that provides useful insights on perceptions and opinions, but not statistical surveys that yield quantitative results that can be generalized to the population.
 This feedback will, (1) provide insights into customer or stakeholder perceptions, experiences and expectations, (2) provide an early warning of issues with service and, (3) focus attention on areas where communication, training or changes in operations might improve delivery of products or services.
 This collection will allow for ongoing, collaborative and actionable communications between the Agency and its customers and stakeholders.
 It will also allow feedback to contribute directly to the improvement of program management.